Business Equipment Financing

 AdvancePoint Capital makes the loan application process a simple, straightforward experience.

-Features of Business Equipment Financing
+Features of Commercial Equipment Finance Companies

 With equipment financing through AdvancePoint Capital, small businesses can be approved for a lease or equipment loan ranging from $500 to $150,000.
 In addition, the approval decision from your lender can happen within seconds when loan amounts are under $10,000.
 Yes, it is really that fast!